tgoraknath/wmt-store-services/README.md

 ## Manage
 - Bulk uploads api: /manage/all uploads items with searchable fields from item long description into in-memory cache.
-For THA - a predefined set of item id's are choosed and will be part of search api response. ** NOTE ** Don't try this as 403 forbidden is thrown.
+For THA - a predefined set of item id's are choosed and will be part of search api response.
 - Single Item update or upload api: /manage/{item_id or product_id}: Uploads in-memory cache with searchable fields from given item long description and returns Item meta data.
 - OOPs below search resulted in no data, no worries utilize below manage api's and try again.
   - http://localhost:8080/manage/35613901